7 things to do in the charming Kuldiga town in Latvia

 Practical information

 The distance to Kuldiga from Riga is almost 150 kilometres.
-You can do Kuldīga sightseeing as a day trip from Riga by yourself using public bus services departing from Riga central bus station 12 times a day.
-The travel time one way takes at least 2,5 hours.
+You can do Kuldiga sightseeing as a day trip from Riga by public bus departing from Riga Central Bus Station 12 times a day.
+The travel time one way takes at least 2.5 hours.
 Everything in Kuldiga is within walking distance so it should be easy.
+Check out the Kuldiga event calendar before your visit!
+In spring, do not miss the Flying Fish Festival in late April.
+Summer comes to Kuldiga with a variety of exciting events.
+The most popular event is the traditional Kuldiga Town Festival, held on the 3rd weekend of July.
+In October, you should visit the Trade Fair of Courland Duke.

 Anita 03 18